software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 21
 >
 > Generate a JAR file for the application and run the application using the JAR file.
+Add instructions on how to generate and run the application using the JAR file to the "Developer guide" section in the `README.md` file.

 {: .note }